Obrázky na stránke

 1. 10. bear.
 Barley.

-Page 55, l.
-22. he never attains to any clearness regarding himself, etc. Yet in his autobiographical letter to Dr. Moore (which is quoted in Currie's Life) he wrote: "It was ever my opinion that the great, unhappy mistakes and blunders, both in a rational and religious point of view, of which we see thousands daily guilty, are owing to their ignorance or mistaken notions of themselves.
+Page 55, 1.
+22. he never attains to any clearness regarding himself, etc. Yet in his autobiographical letter to Dr. Moore (which is quoted in Currie's Life) he wrote: “It was ever my opinion that the great, unhappy mistakes and blunders, both in a rational and religious point of view, of which we see thousands daily guilty, are owing to their ignorance or mistaken notions of themselves.
 To know myself, had been all along my constant study.
 I weighed myself, alone; I balanced myself with others; I watched every means of information, how much ground I occupied as a man and as a poet; I studied assiduously Nature's design, where she seemed to have intended the various lights and shades in my character."

 « PredošláPokračovať »